 It is essential to note that you should only start moisturizing once the incision has completely closed.
 Starting prematurely can prevent the wound from healing properly and increase the risk of infection.

 Keep your Scar out of the Sun

 Sunlight can darken your scars and make them thicker.
 Therefore, it is vital to cover them up when exposed to UV light.
 Although you can use sunscreen, it is always better to hide your incision with clothes.

 Stay Away from Clingy Clothes or Unknown Products

 It is vital that your wound is not irritated while healing.
 Clothes or products that irritate your scar could make it heal incorrectly, thus making it more visible.

 Abdominoplasty scars are permanent, but there are specific methods you can apply to reduce their appearance.
-Always ensure you are using a reputable surgeon as not to run into any unnecessary complications.
+Always ensure you are using a reputable surgeon so as not to run into any unnecessary complications.

 You can reduce the visibility of your scar by applying topical treatments once it has closed completely and all the scabs have fallen off.
 But, again, silicon ointments tend to work the best.